-Once a student is placed on probation, an Academic Plan will be put into place.
-The Academic Plan will serve as a road map to guide a student toward meeting his or her SAP goal within a specified time and method.
+Once a student is placed on probation, an academic plan will be developed and put into place.
+The academic plan will serve as a student guide toward meeting SAP within a specified time frame and how the student will achieve SAP.
 The plan is designed by the Director of Education and communicated to the student in writing.
-The plan that is implemented will be regularly evaluated and refined as internal and external developments warrant.
-While on an Academic Plan, the student is required to attend academic advising sessions.
-An Academic Plan may span multiple pay periods, so long as the Academic Plan allows for graduation from the program within the maximum time frame (MTF) and the student stays in compliance with the term of the Academic Plan.
+The plan will be evaluated and refined, regularly, as internal and external developments warrant.
+While on an academic plan, the student is required to attend academic advising sessions.
+An academic plan may span multiple quarters, as long as the student can meet SAP and graduate within maximum time frame (MTF), and the student stays in compliance with the terms of the academic plan.